SanketBorate/Ecommerce-for-Mango-Fruit/README.md

      - Frontend will be manage in vscode Tool.
      - create new React project.
        npx create-react-app MangoEcommerceApp
-     - install node modules use below command npm install
+     - install node modules use command npm install
-     - copy the files from respective folder from clone folder to new environment project folders.
+     - copy the files from clone folder to new environment project folders.
      - install the required dependancies as follows.

     "@emotion/react": "^11.10.4",